msu/csci-432-fall2021/misc.md

    maximum stretch set (set on which the function takes on the maximum of the derivative) is a geodesic lamination.
 (Standard two-page write-up.
 See above).
+5. Attend and reflect on the Kopriva Lecture by Dr. Dominique Zosso.
+Thursday, 16 September 2021 at 15:00 in the Procastinator Theater (note: there might be a webex link as wekk).
+[More details](https://www.montana.edu/calendar/events/38697).
+Write-up is due Thursday, 23 September 2021.